Domestic Helper Employment Contract Regulations in Hong Kong

-When an employer hires a foreign domestic worker, they need to sign the formal employment contract which is provided by the Hong Kong government.
+When an employer hires a foreign domestic helper, they need to sign the formal employment contract which is provided by the Hong Kong government.
 It is very important that you handle the employment contract very carefully, because it is legally binding and will affect you and your domestic helper for the following two years!

 What does the standard employment contract include?